-They visited us recently to meet us and share with us about their life and work in Nepal as long term mission workers.
 They work as part of a BMS team providing support to the education system in Nepal and are currently living in Besi-Sahar in the Lamjung area.

-They previously worked at Kathmandu International Study Centre (KISC).
+Simon & Wendy previously worked at Kathmandu International Study Centre (KISC).
 Simon, a communications officer from Croydon, has volunteered with BMS at KISC since 2010.
 Wendy – who is from Minnesota, USA – has lived in Nepal for several years and began teaching at KISC in 2011.The couple met while teaching at KISC and got married in Nepal in June 2012.